Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

-From a parent sample of 220 systems with multiple DESI spectra, we confirm eight lensed galaxies.
+From a parent sample of 220 systems with multiple DESI spectra, we confirm eight static strong lenses.
 For each system, DESI DR1 provides both lens and source redshifts.
-As all eight were previously reported by \citet{Andika2023}, we do not claim discovery paper in the following text.
+Throughout this subsection, all systems originate from \citet{Andika2023}; for brevity, we do not repeat the discovery credit for each case.